shardus/website-docs.shardus.com/pages/docs/main-concepts/development/cli.md

 ## Commands

-There are 2 commands that we can have vorpal execute at the start of the program before we start injecting transactions. `init` is a command that lets you start the CLI using the wallet of your choice, and `wallet create <name>` can create another named wallet, or return it's data if it already exists.
-It's also nice to have a command to switch hosts (shardus node you are sending requests to).
+There are 2 commands that we can have `vorpal` execute at the start of the program before we start injecting transactions. `init` is a command that lets you start the CLI using the wallet of your choice, and `wallet create <name>` can create another named wallet, or return its data if it already exists.
+It's also nice to have a command to switch hosts (the Shardus node you are sending requests to).

 ```ts
 // Command to start the CLI with a named wallet